Imiloin/Assignly/src/samples/basic-assignment.typ

     ("algorithm", "program"),
     points: 3,
     explanation: "An algorithm is the logical sequence of steps, and a program is its implementation in code."
   )

   #fill-blank(
+    [The time complexity of binary search is #fill-blank-space(answer: "O(log n)", width: "4cm") because it divides the search space in *half* at each step.], (), // Content mode
+    points: 4,
+    explanation: [Binary search has logarithmic complexity since it eliminates half the possibilities in each iteration.]
+  )

+  #fill-blank(